albertjk/Remove-Tourist-From-Images/README.md

 ## Description

-This program was part of my Multimedia Design & Programming coursework at university in California in September 2017.
+This program was created in September 2017 as part of my university coursework.

 Imagine that you are returning from a wonderful vacation and you see that all your photos have a person on them walking through the frame.